PavanRangani/docs/docs/prd/views/open-tax-component.md

         - Its multi-select filer.
 Pollisble values are: [See Possible values of form](../tax/tax-components.md#master-of-form-wise-section-and-documents)
         - Default value is `All`.
     - Status
         - It is a multi select filter.
-Default value is `All`.
-Values are: Pending, Received.
+Default `Pending` & `Received` status are selected.
+Values are: Pending, Received, Sent
     - Section
         - By default its disable.
 It will be enable only when any particular Form is selected.
 [See Possible values of Section](../tax/tax-components.md#master-of-form-wise-section-and-documents).
         - On hover, shows tooltip message.